Facial Recognition: Not Just for Cops Anymore

 Many people are aware that police departments have been using license plate scanners.
 Police cars are equipped with a scanner connected to their database and as they pass vehicles on the street they scan every car within range.
 The purpose of this is to catch car thieves, child abductors, people who didn’t register their cars and more.

 Imagine a police car scanning every single face it passes and searching a criminal database.
 Imagine cops equipped with this technology on their phones, then going to a peaceful protest and scanning everyone there.
 Combined, the two databases are a dangerous weapon against Americans if abused.
 What’s to stop cops from taking pictures of people peacefully protesting, then using the license database to look for their cars and subject them to harassment such as bogus traffic tickets, unwarranted field sobriety checks or worse?

 There seems to be no concrete numbers on accuracy of facial recognition technology.
 Items like sunglasses, prescription eyewear, make-up and even removable piercings can blunt the accuracy of the recognition algorithm; as can young people since their faces are still going through rapid changes.
-People of color and people from poor communities who are the focus of much more police attention are likely to be overrepresented here too, further skewing accuracy.
+However, with technology improving and computer techs looking to improve methods such as procedural modeling for computer vision applications, the same could also be applied to facial recognition, whether it’s in real-time or otherwise.
+People of color and people from poor communities who are the focus of much more police attention are likely to be over-represented here too, further skewing accuracy.